 Try to imagine a waterfall.
 It’s a grand display, with freely cascading water.
 Once the water begins to fall, well – it doesn’t flow back up – the process continues in one direction!
 Though the process segments into several stages – reverting these processes to their previous respective stage is difficult to impossible.

-Waterfall contrasts starkly with the relatively new Agile process.
+Waterfall project management contrasts starkly with the relatively new Agile process.
 In this article, I will enlighten you on all there is to know about this esteemed tried & tested software development methodology.

 In this article you will learn: